wonmor/Talk-To-A-Subreddit/README.md

-# HeyBuddy
+# Talk to a Subreddit
-**HeyBuddy** is a therapy AI chatbot that heals you.
+**Talk to a Subreddit** is a therapy AI chatbot that heals you in the most theraputic way possible.
 Powered by **BERT** and **deep learning**, using the Seq2Seq model with the help of Google Tensorflow.

 The bot primarily learns from Reddit's posts and comments.
-This large dataset comes from different mental health subreddits; our goal is to not only make it converse naturally like a real human being, but also give out practical advices to everyday people.
+This large dataset comes from different subreddits; our goal is to not only make it converse unnaturally like Mark Zuckerberg, but also give out unnecessary advices to geeks and nerds on the internet.

 ### [Launch Website](https://heybuddybot.herokuapp.com)